Get Started

 Prerequisites

-There are [2] primary prerequisites for integrating Pieces with GitHub Copilot as an MCP—an active instance of PiecesOS and the fully-enabled Long-Term Memory engine.
+There are [2] prerequisites for integrating Pieces with GitHub Copilot as an MCP—an active instance of PiecesOS and the fully-enabled Long-Term Memory engine.

 Make sure that PiecesOS is installed and running.
 This is *required* for the MCP server to communicate with your personal repository of workflow data and pass context through to the GitHub Copilot chat agent.